 Get regular health checkups and blood tests for the rest of your life to look for nutritional problems.
 Some of these problems can show up years after your surgery.

-If symptoms don't go away and you are having trouble getting the nutrition you need, your doctor might have you add a protein supplement for a while.
+If symptoms don't go away and you are having trouble getting the nutrition you need, your healthcare provider might have you add a protein supplement for a while.
 He or she might also suggest that you make other changes in your diet or the way you prepare your food.
-Your band may also need to be adjusted so that the stoma is bigger and you have more space in your stomach for digestion.
+Your band may also need to be adjusted so that the opening is bigger and you have more space in your stomach for digestion.

 6200 North LaCholla Blvd.